-- 1. Create the new environment: - To create the new environment for Python 3.9, in your terminal window or an Anaconda Prompt, run:
+- 1. Create the new environment: - To create the new environment for Python 3.9, in your terminal window run:

 '''

-conda create -n py39 python=3.9 anaconda
+conda create -n py39 python=3.9

 '''

-Note: Replace py39 with the name of the environment you want to create. anaconda is the metapackage that includes all of the Python packages comprising the Anaconda distribution. python=3.9 is the package and version you want to install in this new environment.
+Note: Replace py39 with the name of the environment you want to create. python=3.9 is the package and version you want to install in this new environment.
 This could be any package, such as numpy=1.19, or multiple packages.

 - 2. Activate the new environment. - 3.
 Verify that the new environment is your current environment. - 4.
-To verify that the current environment uses the new Python version, in your terminal window or an Anaconda Prompt, run:
+To verify that the current environment uses the new Python version, in your terminal window, run: